Jidong Zhao

 • Zhengshou Lai (2/2021-2/2023, Hong Kong Scholars Program), now associate professor at Sun Yat-Sen University

-• Weijian Liang (8/2020-7/2022), now research assistant professor at Hong Kong Polytechnic University
+• Weijian Liang (8/2020-7/2022), now Full Professor at Shenzhen University

-• Fan Zhu (8/2019-4/2022), now associate professor at Kyoto University
+• Fan Zhu (8/2019-4/2022), now Associate Professor at Kyoto University

 • Yiqiu Zhao (8/2020-8/2021), now postdoc at Hong Kong University of Science and Technology